General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Methodology

 With these two properties in hand, an algorithm can be designed to ensure that the error will stay below the threshold.
 First, it will be assumed that a certain number of iterations (samples), $N_b$, have to be collected first to build the inexact fixed point operators.
 From there, the algorithm can be outlined:

-\begin{enumerate} \item Until the maximal sample size $N_b$ is attained or the inexact operator error $\delta^k$ is under the tolerance, the exact fixed point is used. \item As long as the measured propagation error is under the tolerance, the inexact fixed point is used. \item When the propagation error gets above the threshold, the current step is rejected, and the previous (valid) iterate is used with the exact fixed point operator.
+\begin{enumerate} \item Until the maximal sample size $N_b$ is attained or the inexact operator error $\delta^k$ is under the tolerance, the exact fixed point is used. \item As long as the approximate propagation error $\eta^k$ is under the tolerance, the inexact fixed point is used. \item When $\eta^k$ gets above the threshold, the current step is rejected, and the previous (valid) iterate is used with the exact fixed point operator.
 The propagation error is set to $L$ times the previous error.
 The inexact fixed point operator is updated using the high-fidelity data from this data point. \item Steps 2 and 3 are repeated until convergence. \end{enumerate} A last validation step can be executed at the end of the algorithm to ensure that the convergence is true as well in terms of the exact fixed point.
 If it is not the case, a looping strategy can be applied to reach true convergence.
-The pseudocode of the algorithm is available at \Cref{algo:acceleratedscheme}.
-From \Cref{GrbErrBoundK} and \Cref{GrbCtrlErr}, a theoretical guarantee can be obtained with regards to the sequence generated by the algorithm.
+The pseudocode of the algorithm is available at~\Cref{algo:acceleratedscheme}.
+From~\Cref{GrbErrBoundK} and~\Cref{GrbCtrlErr}, a theoretical guarantee can be obtained with regards to the sequence generated by the algorithm.

-\begin{corollary} Assuming $G$ is a contraction, the sequence generated by \Cref{algo:acceleratedscheme} will stay at a distance at most $\varepsilon$ from the sequence generated by the exact fixed point scheme. \end{corollary}
+\begin{corollary} Assuming $G$ is a contraction, the sequence generated by~\Cref{algo:acceleratedscheme} will stay at a distance at most $\varepsilon$ from the sequence generated by the exact fixed point scheme. \end{corollary}

 It is important to notice that the algorithm guarantees precision, but not acceleration.
 If the costs of computing and evaluating $G_k$ and $\delta^k$ are low enough with respect to computing $G$, the algorithm will give a speedup.
-A last hypothesis that has not been mentioned so far is that it is assumed that it is possible to construct a $G_k$ such that $\delta^k$ will be below the given tolerance $\varepsilon$.
+A final hypothesis is that it is possible to construct a $G_k$ such that $\delta^k$ will be below the given tolerance $\varepsilon$.
 In the case where that is not possible, one should still expect the algorithm to work because $G$ will always be used instead of $G_k$, but at a higher computational cost since $\delta^k$ will be unnecessarily computed at every iteration.